GISMentors/isprs-summer-school-2016/lesson2/hydrology.rst

 Flooding
 --------

-Flooding can be easely simulated by :grasscmd:`r.lake` module which fills a lake to a target water level from a given start point or seed raster.
+Flooding can be easily simulated by :grasscmd:`r.lake` module which fills a lake to a target water level from a given start point or seed raster.
 The resulting raster map contains cells with values representing lake depth (NULL for all other cells beyond the lake).